 What information is collected?

 Like many websites, we use “persistent cookie” technology.
-Persistent cookies are small text files that this website places on your computer so that it can remember you when you show up again later—like cookie crumbs.
+Persistent cookies are small text files that this website places within your browser so that it can remember you when you show up again later—like cookie crumbs.
 None of these cookies store any of your personal information.
 We use persistent cookies to enhance your experience on this website while also protecting your privacy.
+In addition, Google Analytics uses persistent cookies for the collection of web metrics and to track visitor interactions; however, CFPB does not collect any personally identifiable information about visitors to our Web pages.
+Traffic statistics for this website are only reported to us anonymously and in the aggregate, and no information provided by Google Analytics is traceable to any specific individual.

 Some parts of our website let you voluntarily provide personal information, such as your name or e-mail address.
 For example, you can provide us with your contact information to sign up for e-mail alerts or to post comments to our blog.
 We do not collect this information when you visit our website unless you choose to provide it to us.
-When you provide it to us, we only use it for the purposes of communicating with you and/or furthering our consumer protection activities.
+When you provide it to us, we only use it for the purposes of communicating with you, furthering our consumer protection activities, and providing information you request.

 The CFPB does not send emails that ask you directly to respond to a complaint against your company, or to submit your own personal information.